fsr-de/docs/rules_of_procedure-student_representative_group.md

 (1) The minutes of each meeting must contain at least the following items:

-1. Date
-2. Members in attendance
+1. Date, time and location of the meeting
+2. Attendance list by name
+3. Indication of quorum incl. number of members present
-3. Person chairing the meeting
+4. Person chairing the meeting
-4. Person taking the minutes
+5. Person taking the minutes
-5. Description of motions and resolutions, with the exact results of voting
+6. Description of motions and resolutions, incl. the distribution of votes

 (2) The minutes of the meeting will be made available to all members of the Student Representative Group no later than the working day after the meeting.